 To learn how to use VMs and VM Templates you can read the Managing Virtual Machines Instances and Managing Virtual Machine Templates, but first take into account the following considerations.

-In order to manually create a VM Template definition in OpenNebula that represents a vCenter VM Template, the following attributes are needed:
+OpenNebula creates VM Templates using the import tools, but for your reference a VM Template definition in OpenNebula that represents a vCenter VM Template should contain the following attributes:

-Operation Note CPU Physical CPUs to be used by the VM.
+Attribute Note CPU Physical CPUs to be used by the VM.
 This does not have to relate to the CPUs used by the vCenter VM Template, OpenNebula will change the value accordingly MEMORY Physical Memory in MB to be used by the VM.
-This does not have to relate to the CPUs used by the vCenter VM Template, OpenNebula will change the value accordingly NIC Check VM template reference.
-Valid MODELs are: virtuale1000, virtuale1000e, virtualpcnet32, virtualsriovethernetcard, virtualvmxnetm, virtualvmxnet2, virtualvmxnet3.
-DISK Check VM template reference.
-Take into account that all images are persistent, as explained in vCenter Datastore Setup.
-GRAPHICS Multi-value - Only VNC supported, check the VM template reference.
-PUB- Multi-value.
-TYPE must be set to vcenter, and VM_TEMPLATE must point to the uuid of the LIC_CLOUD vCenter VM that is being represented SCHED_REQUIREMENTES name of the vCenter cluster where this VM Template can instantiated into a VM".
-See VM Scheduling section for more details.
-CONTEXT All sections will be honored except FILES.
-You can find more information about contextualization in the vcenter Contextualization section.
-KEEP_DISKS_O N(Optional) Prevent OpenNebula from erasing the VM disks upon reaching the done state (either via shutdown or cancel) VCEN- By default, the VM will be deployed to the datastore where the VM Template is bound to.
-This TER_DATASTOR Reattribute allows to set the name of the datastore where this VM will be deployed.
-This can be overwritten explicitly at deployment time from the CLI or Sunstone.
-More information in the :ref:' vCenter Datastore Setup Section <vcenter_ds>'</vcenter_ds> RE- By default, the VM will be deployed to the default resource pool.
-If this attribute is set, its SOURCE_POOL value will be used to confine this the VM in the referred resource pool.
+This does not have to relate to the CPUs used by the vCenter VM Template, OpenNebula will change the value accordingly HYPER- Should be set to vcenter VISOR NIC One or more NIC elements.
+Check VM template reference.
+Valid MODELs are: virtuale1000, virtuale1000e, virtualpenet32, virtualsriovetherneteard, virtualvmxnetm, virtualvmxnet2, virtualvmxnet2, virtualvmxnet2, virtualvmxnet2, virtualvmxnet3 alvmxnet3.
+DISK One or more DISK elements.
+Check VM template reference.
+GRAPH- Multi-value - Only VNC supported, check the VM template reference.
+ICS CON- All sections will be honored except FILES.
+You can find more information about contextualization TEXT in the vcenter Contextualization section.
+VCEN- CEN- (Optional) By default, the VM will be deployed to the default resource pool.
+If this attribute is set TER_RESO URCEALDOWN be used to confine this the VM in the referred resource pool.
 Check this section for more information.
+VCEN- (Optional) If you use folders to group your objects like VMs and you want a VM to be placed TER_VM_FOInSIBR an specific folder, you can specify a Deployment Folder where the VM will be created.
+Deployment Folder is a path which uses slashes to separate folders.
+More info in the VM cloning Section VCEN- TER_TEMPLANTED OR INFORMATION MORE about these references.
+VCEN- TER_CCR_REDbject Reference section to know more about these references.
+VCEN- The vCenter instance ID.
+Please visit the Managed Object Reference section to know more about TER_INSTANGEself@ferences.

-After a VM Template is instantiated, the life-cycle of the resulting virtual machine (including creation of snapshots) can be controlled through OpenNebula.
+After a VM Template is instantiated, the life-cycle of the resulting virtual machine (including creation of snapshots)

+can be controlled through OpenNebula.
 Also, all the operations available in the vCenter Admin view can be performed, including:

-- network management operations like the ability to attach/detach network interfaces
+- · network management operations like the ability to attach/detach network interfaces

-- capacity (CPU and MEMORY) resizing
+- · capacity (CPU and MEMORY) resizing

-- · VNC connectivity
+- VNC connectivity

 - Attach/detach VMDK images as disks

+- Resize VM disks (shrink not supported) before the VM is deployed or when the VM is in POWEROFF state.